 "A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 dBa: Abbreviation for decibels adjusted.
 Weighted absolute noise power, calculated in dB referenced to 3.16 picowatts (-85 dBm), which is 0 dBa.
-Note: The use of F1A-line or HA1-receiver weighting must be indicated in parentheses as required.
 A one-milliwatt, 1000-Hz tone will read +85 dBa, but the same power as white noise, randomly distributed over a 3-kHz band (nominally 300 to 3300 Hz), will read +82 dBa, due to the frequency weighting.
 Synonym dBrn adjusted.

 dBc: Abbreviation. dB relative to the carrier power.